CMitch213/Rock-Paper-Scissors/README.md

 The  "ai" is just purely random.
 Theres no actual ai.

-Feel dree to use however you like just credit me.
+Feel free to use however you like just credit me.